zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Importing-Order-Fulfillments-to-Shopify.md

 ### Success File
 _Required_
-The XML file to output successful uploads to.
+The XML file to output successful imports to.

 ### Zynk Settings
 See [Common Task Settings](common-task-settings).